Henry Fitzalan, 12th Earl of Arundel: Intrigues and position under Mary I

 King Edward's health was seriously declining, and on 21 June 1553 Arundel was among those who signed Edward's letters patent which conferred the succession on Lady Jane Grey.
 After the King's death, and after Northumberland had left London, however, together with the Earl of Pembroke, he worked for the proclamation of Mary I on 19 July 1553.
 Arundel tricked Northumberland into attacking Mary, then called an assembly of the leaders of the city, denounced Northumberland, and had Mary proclaimed queen.
 Taking the great seal and a letter of submission by the Council, he then rode off to Framlingham, where Mary was staying.
 He then secured Northumberland in Cambridge, and returned to London with Mary.

 At Mary's coronation, Arundel was for the second time High Constable, and was then appointed Lord Steward of the royal household.
 He served in various roles in her court, being, for example, one of the nobles who received her husband Philip II of Spain when he landed at Southampton.
-Later, he presided at the trial of the duke of Suffolk, assisted in suppressing Wyatt's rebellion in 1554, was dispatched on foreign missions, and in September 1555 accompanied Philip to Brussels.
+Later, he presided over the trial of his brother-in-law, Henry Grey, 1st Duke of Suffolk, assisted in suppressing Wyatt's rebellion in 1554, was dispatched on foreign missions, and in September 1555 accompanied Philip to Brussels.
 The same year he and others received a charter under the name of Company of Merchant Adventurers to New Lands, for the discovery of unknown lands, and was made high steward of the University of Oxford, being chosen chancellor in 1559, but resigning his office in the same year.
 In 1557, on the prospect of a war with France, he was appointed lieutenant-general of the forces for the defence of the country, and in 1558 attended the conference for the negotiation of peace.
 He returned to England on the death of Mary in November 1558.

 In 1555 he promoted the marriage of his daughter Mary to 4th Duke of Norfolk.
-Mary died in August 1557 after two years of marriage but shortly before she died, she gave birth to Philip Howard, Henry's only grandson, who would also become his heir.
+Mary died in August 1557, but shortly before she died she gave birth to her only son, Philip Howard, who would later become Henry's sole heir.

+In 1556, Mary I sold the unfinished Nonsuch Palace that had been designed and built by her father and predecessor, King Henry VIII, to Arundel, who completed it by 1559.
+In 1585, the Treaty of Nonsuch was signed by Elizabeth I of England and the Dutch Republic at the palace.
+After Arundel's death in 1580, his son-in-law, John Lumley, 1st Baron Lumley, sold the palace back to Elizabeth I and the Crown in 1590–1592, in exchange for lands valued at £534.
+Elizabeth I continued to use Nonsuch Palace as a royal residence until her death in 1603, whereupon her successor, James I and VI of England and Scotland, inherited it.